dont-text-me/ENG2-assessment/README.md

 ```shell
 ./gradlew run --args="your commmand"
 ```
-For the full list of commands, please consult [the client's README](client/README.md)
+For the full list of commands as well as feature testing instructions, please consult [the client's README](client/README.md)